geoffhumphrey/fullstack-nanodegree-logs-analysis/README.md

 Each of the questions should be "answered" using a single SQL query, using SQL views if desired.

 ### Install a Virtual Machine
-A Linux-based virtual machine (VM), is required to run this program.
+A Linux-based virtual machine (VM) is required to run this program.
 For this project, the VM is built and managed with [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/wiki/Download_Old_Builds_5_1).
 Download and install both on your computer.

 ### Download Configuration Files and Database
 Once you have installed the VM, download or clone Udacity's [fullstack-nanodegree-vm](https://github.com/udacity/fullstack-nanodegree-vm) repository and the [database](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip).
 Download or clone [this](https://github.com/geoffhumphrey/fullstack-nanodegree-logs-analysis) project, unzip, and copy into the vagrant directory.
 Finally, unzip the database and place the newsdata.sql into the newly created /vagrant/logs_analysis directory.